 12 February, 2020

-The Gambia: Concern over security forces violence against peaceful protestors
+The Gambia: Concern over security forces using violence against peaceful protestors

 This article was first published by Réseau Ouest Africain des Défenseurs des Droits Humains – Roaddh/wahrdn